Movies

 The first act is the kind of breezy setup that makes these kinds of movies so enjoyable to watch.
 Every character is carefully etched from the aloof Rosie and the enthusiastic Millie to the edgy feminist Hannah (Bex Taylor-Klaus)—she also joins the pageant in protest—to the steadfast Will.

-Danielle Macdonald in Netflix’s Dumplin’
+Danielle Macdonald in 's Dumplin'

 However, it also diverts from the formula a bit.
 Will's romantic storyline with her love interest Bo (Luke Benward) reaches a climactic point early on in the movie as does her relationship with Ellen.
 Plus, the movie focuses primarily on the dynamics between Rosie and Will—who is called Dumplin' by her mother much to her dismay—and Will's inner struggle towards self-love.

-It’s fitting that a lot of the growth in the character of Will comes from her interactions with a group of drag queens—Rhea Ranged (Harold Perrineau) and RuPaul’s Drag Race alum Ginger Minj—since so much about the art form comes from self-love.
+It's fitting that a lot of the growth in the character of Will comes from her interactions with a group of drag queens—Rhea Ranged (Harold Perrineau) and RuPaul's alum Ginger Minj—since so much about the art form comes from self-love.

 However, the second act of the film meanders a bit and the final act, while completely uplifting and satisfying—reverts to the formula that we know.
 But that's okay.